mrange/so-you-think-you-can-code-2025/day20/readme.md

 What happens if we try to read or write out of bounds of an array?
 [A few things, most of them bad](https://www.w3.org/TR/WGSL/#out-of-bounds-access-sec).
 If we're lucky, the invocation simply dies and outputs zeroes.
 For loads and stores, weird stuff can happen, including writing to random places.
 Also if there's a barrier it might 'hang the shader', which sounds real bad.
 So we'd better be pretty careful not to do that.

 But let's assume we have a sufficiently large storage buffer.
 In this case, we could have each invocation write one instance and exit.
 However, later we'll want to follow field lines, and since each segment depends on the previous segment's position, we'll need to write a whole series of instances in one invocation.
-Essentially, each compute shader will 'own' a single noodle.
+Essentially, each compute shader invocation will 'own' a single noodle.

 ### Figuring out the invocation size

 Since that's the ultimate plan, I'll follow a similar design here.
 Let's draw a bunch of concentric rings.
 Each ring will be the same length, shall we say 32 segments long.
 So each invocation must write 32 segments.

 We need to convert each invocation's global invocation ID into an index into the storage buffer.
-So the stride per invocation is 64.
+So the stride per invocation is 32.
 Unfortunately, we don't get a `global_invocation_index` builtin.
 However, if we let each workgroup get its own block of the storage buffer, we can just use the `local_invocation_index`.

 So how big is a workgroup?
 Apparently [GPUs tend to operate](https://computergraphics.stackexchange.com/questions/12462/compute-shader-workgroups-execution-and-size) in 'waves' (AMD) of 64 threads or 'warps' (nVidia) of 32 threads, the workgroup size should ideally be a multiple of 64 so it can be evenly split between them.